arthur-fontaine/nanomachine/docs/tips/file-split.md

 # File Split

-Nanomachine allows you to define your state machine in a modular way, making it easy to manage and scale.
-This can be particularly useful when your state machine grows in complexity or size.
-By splitting your state machine into multiple files, you can keep your codebase organized and maintainable.
+Nanomachine enables you to define your state machine modularly, facilitating management and scalability.
+This approach is especially beneficial as your state machine increases in complexity or size.
+By dividing your state machine into multiple files, you can keep your codebase organized and maintainable.

 ## Example Structure